flowbased/fbp-protocol/spec/protocol.md

 ### `error`

-An error from a running network, roughly similar to STDERR output of a Unix process, or a line of console.error in JavaScript.&#x27;
+An error from a running network, roughly similar to STDERR output of a Unix process, or a line of console.error in JavaScript.'

 * `message`: contents of the error message

 ### `start`